fenago/apache-solr/lab_guides/Lab_6.md

 `hl.boundaryScanner`.
 #### The breakIterator boundary scanner
-The `breakIterator` boundary scanner scans
-.indexterm} term boundaries by considering the language (`hl.bs.language`) and boundary type (`hl.bs.type`) and provides expected, accurate, and complete output without any loss of characters.
+The `breakIterator` boundary scanner scans term boundaries by considering the language (`hl.bs.language`) and boundary type (`hl.bs.type`) and provides expected, accurate, and complete output without any loss of characters.
 It is used most often.
 To implement the